BuffaloBorn/aws_cert/review_questions/ch13_AWS_Risk_&_Compliance.md

 other information, and document all compliance requirements.
 - B. Verify that all control objectives are met and all key controls are designed and operating effectively.
-- C. Implement generic control objectives that are not specifically designed to meet their organization’s compliance requirements.
+- **C. Implement generic control objectives that are not specifically designed to meet their organization’s compliance requirements.**
 - D. Identify and document controls owned by all third parties.

+Answer: C